-Children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+Children may experience a wide range of social, emotional and mental health difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.